huggla/sam-tomcat/epanet-swmm/README.md

-# tomcat-alpine:epanet-swmm
+# sam-tomcat:epanet-swmm
-huggla/tomcat-alpine with Epanet and Swmm added.
+Secure and Minimal Tomcat Docker image, with Epanet and Swmm added.